-SharpShooter Funding offers loans up to $300,000 for small business owners who have been business for at least 100 days and can show a minimum of $4,166 in monthly deposits ($50,000/year).
+SharpShooter Funding offers loans up to $500,000 for small business owners who have been business for at least 6 months and can show a minimum of $10,000 in monthly deposits.

-After applying, a representative will likely call you to go over your application.
-To confirm the information you’ve provided in your initial application, you’re often required to upload further documentation of your business’s financial details that could include:
+After applying for a business loan, a representative will likely call you to go over your application.
+To confirm the information you’ve provided in your initial application, you’re often required to upload further documentation of your business’s financial details.

 If your lender provides the option to upload information online, you can protect the integrity of your documentation by submitting it as a PDF.
 You may also be required to fax copies of important documents or scanned ID’s before a lender will approve your application.